COVID-19: FRSC arrests 396 vehicles for violating social distancing

 In order to ensure that the maximum precautionary measures are adhered to in those vehicles, Kazeem revealed that, out of the 2442 commuters, a total of 927 were discharged from the vehicles to make room for spacing and distancing amongst the passengers.

-READ ALSO: COVID-19: FRSC tasks Ogun residents to adhere to gov’t measures

-Consequently, he quoted the Corps Marshal, Dr. Boboye Oyeyemi as saying that the Corps is deeply committed to doing everything within its operational powers to help the PTF bring down the curve of the rising pandemic in the country and enforcing compliance in this regard is key to curtailing the spread of the virus.
+Consequently, he quoted the Corps Marshal, Dr Boboye Oyeyemi as sayimg that the Corps is deeply committed to doing everything within its operational powers to help the PTF bring down the curve of the rising pandemic in the country and enforcing compliance in this regard is key to curtailing the spread of the virus.

-He, however, called on the motoring public to avoid boarding overloaded vehicles at all times and also warned commercial drivers to desist from such violations or face the wrath of the law.
+He however called on the motoring public to avoid boarding overloaded vehicle at all times and also warned commercial drivers to desist from such violations or face the wrath of the law.